Inaugural Dubai Sustainability In Sport Conference To Advance Dubai's Sports Sustainability Agenda

-(MENAFN- Mid-East Info) In partnership with the Dubai Sports Council, ILT20 cricket team, the Desert Vipers, are proud to announce the inaugural Dubai Sustainability in Sport Conference, set to take place on November 6th at the SEE Institute, Sustainable City Dubai.
+In partnership with the Dubai Sports Council, The Desert Vipers, are proud to announce the inaugural Dubai Sustainability in Sport Conference.

 Owned by Lancer Capital, the Desert Vipers are one of six teams competing in the ILT20 tournament in the UAE.